TYPO3-svn-archive/nc_staticfilecache/Documentation/Configuration/Global.rst

 Recreate URI by typoLink to have a valid cached file name.

-*Mark dirty instead of deletion*

-Mark a cached element as dirty instead of delete it directly.

-- Undocumented configuration

-1) Frontend TypoScript

-	Property: tx_ncstaticfilecache.disableCache
-	Data type: boolean
+*TS: tx_ncstaticfilecache.disableCache*

-	Description: By setting this to a true value, the current page and page branch will not be cached statically.
+By setting this to a true value, the current page and page branch will not be cached statically.
-	Example: tx_ncstaticfilecache.disableCache = 1